 Perhaps one of the most exciting things you can do in the world of travel is using your hard-earned points to book a reward seat.
 If you’ve taken out one of the many Qantas credit card sign-up bonuses on Point Hacks, you’re probably ready to start planning your next holiday.

 It’s not too complicated if you know what you’re doing.
-Here is a step-by-step guide to booking your next journey with Qantas Points, whether that be a domestic jaunt or somewhere further abroad.
+Here is a step-by-step guide to booking your next journey with Qantas Points, whether that’s a domestic trip or a journey further abroad.

 How to book a Classic Flight Reward seat with Qantas Points [step-by-step]

-1. Head to the Qantas website and log in to your frequent flyer account.
+1. Head to the Qantas website and log in with your frequent flyer account.

 2. Enter all your travel details, including origin, destination and dates.